markstock/rocktools/README.md

 -----------------------------------------------------------------------

-3.0 File Summary
+## 3.0 File Summary

 Rocktools, at the moment, is composed of five programs, summarized below:

-   rockconvert - Convert between the (few) file formats that Rocktools
+* rockconvert - Convert between the (few) file formats that Rocktools supports.
-      supports.

-   rockcreate - Create an initial rock shape by wrapping a convex
-      hull around randomly created points.
+* rockcreate - Create an initial rock shape by wrapping a convex hull around randomly created points.

-   rockdetail - Recursively detail a rock surface composed
-      of an irregular triangle mesh.
+* rockdetail - Recursively detail a rock surface composed of an irregular triangle mesh.

-   rockdice - Recursively split a large tri mesh into smaller chunks
-      with smooth edges
+* rockdice - Recursively split a large tri mesh into smaller chunks with smooth edges

-   rockerode - Perform a simple erosion routine over the tri mesh.
+* rockerode - Perform a simple erosion routine over the tri mesh.

-   rockinfo - dump the node and tri counts, plus min/max of the nodes.
+* rockinfo - dump the node and tri counts, plus min/max of the nodes.

-   rockmarker - Place simple objects onto a trimesh.
+* rockmarker - Place simple objects onto a trimesh.

-   rocksmooth - Smooth a triangle mesh using a Laplace-like operator.
+* rocksmooth - Smooth a triangle mesh using a Laplace-like operator.

-   rocksplit - Split a tri mesh into two meshes along a x, y, or z plane
+* rocksplit - Split a tri mesh into two meshes along a x, y, or z plane

-   rocktrim - Split an arbitraty tri mesh along a coordinate plane.
+* rocktrim - Split an arbitraty tri mesh along a coordinate plane.

-   rockxray - Write a grayscale image of the shell of a tri mesh.
+* rockxray - Write a grayscale image of the shell of a tri mesh.

-   rockpng - generate a mesh from a heightfield image
+* rockpng - generate a mesh from a heightfield image

-   rockslide - cut an axis-aligned 2D slice from a trimesh
+* rockslide - cut an axis-aligned 2D slice from a trimesh

 Some other C files support the main programs listed above.
 These files and descriptions follow:

-   *util.c - Includes subroutines used in rock*
+* NAMEutil.c - Includes subroutines used in rockNAME

-   structs.h - A pseudo-header file describing the dominant data
-      structures used in the programs
+* structs.h - A pseudo-header file describing the dominant data structures used in the programs

-   inout.c - All of the triangle mesh file input and output is handled
-      by routines in this file
+* inout.c - All of the triangle mesh file input and output is handled by routines in this file

-   utils.c - Some vector math and triangle mesh algorithms are kept
-      in this file
+* utils.c - Some vector math and triangle mesh algorithms are kept in this file

 In addition, there are several files included in the distribution, these are summarized and described below:

-   README - this documentation file
+* README - this documentation file

-   Makefile - this is a standard Unix Makefile, running "make" on
-      a Unix system will use information in this file to build the binary executables for Rocktools
+* Makefile - this is a standard Unix Makefile, running "make" on a Unix system will use information in this file to build the binary executables for Rocktools

 Also, there are some basic building-block meshes that serve as good initial input to rockdetail:

-   onetri.obj, square.obj - one and two triangles, respectively
+* onetri.obj, square.obj - one and two triangles, respectively

-   tetra.obj - a starter triangle mesh file describing a tetrahedron
+* tetra.obj - a starter triangle mesh file describing a tetrahedron

-   cube.obj - a starter triangle mesh file describing a cube in 12
+* cube.obj - a starter triangle mesh file describing a cube in 12 triangles
-      triangles

-   rook.obj - a Wavefront file of the chesspiece of the same name
+* rook.obj - a Wavefront file of the chesspiece of the same name

-   icosahedron.obj - a 20-sided solid, useful for recursively
+* icosahedron.obj - a 20-sided solid, useful for recursively
     refining a sphere using rockdetail's -sph option

 -----------------------------------------------------------------------

-4.0 Program Usage
+## 4.0 Program Usage

 All programs accept these two arguments: